The Nest

 • Enhances Competitiveness: Makes the buyer’s offer more competitive in a hot market with multiple offers.

-• Simplicity: Eliminates the need for the buyer to constantly adjust their offer in response to other bids.
+• Simplicity: Eliminates the need for the buyer to adjust their offer in response to other bids constantly.

-• Transparency: Provides a clear and automatic mechanism for increasing the offer.
+• Transparency: Provides a precise and automatic mechanism for increasing the offer.

 Cons